SVBench: Evaluation of Video Generation Models on Social Reasoning: Introduction

 To illustrate this critical gap, consider two representative scenarios.
 First, imagine a crying girl sitting on a park bench next to a fallen ice cream cone, with a woman nearby (Fig.~\ref{fig:mot1}).
-Humans instantly infer the causal link between the dropped ice cream and the girl’s distress and naturally anticipate that the adult may comfort her—an effortless chain of intentions, emotions, and theory-of-mind reasoning.
+Humans instantly infer the causal link between the dropped ice cream and the girl’s distress and naturally anticipate that the adult may comfort her—an effortless chain of intention, emotion, and theory-of-mind reasoning.
 In another scenario, an adult drops a clothespin, fails to retrieve it, and then points toward it while looking at a nearby toddler.
-Humans readily interpret this gesture as a request for help, expecting that the child might attempt instrumental helping; in fact, developmental studies (e.g.,~\cite{meltzoff1995understanding}) show that even 14–18-month-old infants understand such unfulfilled goals and cues.
+Humans readily interpret this gesture as a request for help, expecting that the child might attempt instrumental helping; in fact, developmental studies (e.g.,~\cite{meltzoff1995understanding}) show that even 14--18-month-old infants understand such unfulfilled goals and cues.
 But when these same descriptions are provided as input to a video generation model, will the resulting videos exhibit these socially meaningful inferences?
 Will the model generate comforting behavior, causal linking, or helping actions—or will it merely render a literal visual scene without the underlying social logic?
-These examples highlight a fundamental distinction: physical reasoning determines how events unfold visually, whereas social reasoning explains why agents act the way they do.
-Current video generation systems excel at the former but lack explicit mechanisms for the latter, leaving a substantial gap between perceptual realism and socially coherent behavior.
+These examples highlight a fundamental distinction: physical reasoning determines how events unfold visually, whereas social reasoning governs whether agents behave in ways that are socially and causally appropriate.
+Current video generation systems excel at the former but remain limited on the latter.